microsoft/yardl/docs/docs.md

     items string
 ```

-In the example, the first step is a single integer named `i`.
+In the example, the first step is a single integer named `a`.
 Following that
 will be a stream (named `b`) of zero or more floating-point numbers, and a
 stream (named `c`) of strings.

 ### Records

 Records have fields and, optionally, [computed fields](#computed-fields).
-They map to C++ structs.
+In generated C++ code, they map to structs.

 Fields have a name and can be of any primitive or compound type.
 For example: